 The school will develop an individualised report for some students, in consultation with the parents, based upon the student’s individual education plan.

-Unauthorised sound recording and image capture of any member of the school community on or in the vicinity of the school grounds using any electronic device including laptops, is strictly prohibited.
-A breach of this policy will result in suspension from school and related sanctions such as loss of Good Standing.
+Unauthorised sound recording and image capture of any member of the school community on or in the vicinity of the school grounds using any electronic device including laptops is strictly prohibited.
+Posting any such unauthorised images on social media is considered a serious breach of school discipline and will result in up to ten days suspension and related sanctions such as loss of Good Standing.
 Third party participation in any such recording or image capture will also result in a period of suspension up to five days.

 Students who need a mobile phone when travelling to and from school are to leave their phone at Student Services during the school day.
 There is no need for students to access family and friends during school time.
 Any emergency contact that may be required can be made through the school administration staff.